What Are Inguinal Hernias?

 - The surgeon closes the opening to help prevent another hernia.

 Small tape strips will cover and close the incision site.
 These will fall off on their own in 1–2 weeks.
+Some surgeons use a skin glue to close the skin.

 What Happens After the Surgery?